-Charlie Gillis has over 22 years of machine design experience in industry.
-He currently works as a mechanical design engineer for Gillette, the Blades & Razors Division of Procter & Gamble Company.
-Charlie has designed automated machinery for manufacturing Gillette’s blade & razor products.
+Charlie Gillis has over 25 years of machine design experience in industry.
+He previously worked as a mechanical design engineer for Gillette, the Blades & Razors Division of Procter & Gamble Company, where he designed automated machinery for manufacturing Gillette’s blade & razor products.
 He has designed and put into service numerous pieces of manufacturing equipment consisting of complex mechanisms of precision assembled components.
 He has designed equipment to manufacture the Mach3, Venus, Sensor3, Fusion, and Venus Embrace product lines.

 Charlie earned his Bachelor of Science Degree in Mechanical Engineering from Worcester Polytechnic Institute, and his Master of Science Degree in Mechanical Engineering from Northeastern University.
 He is a licensed Professional Engineer in the Commonwealth of Massachusetts, and holder of a Geometric Dimensioning and Tolerancing Professional Certificate-Senior Level (GDTP-S) from the American Society of Mechanical Engineering (ASME).